-This is the least risky option you can try at home, but you’ll need to be careful not to cut your breasts.
+This is the least harmful option you can try at home, but you’ll need to be careful not to cut your breasts.
 Grab small scissors, like manicure scissors, and hold the nipple hairs with your finger or tweezers.
 Cut the hair close to the skin.
-The hair will continue to grow, so you will likely need to cut frequently.
+The hair will continue to grow, so you will likely need to cut it frequently.

-This is perhaps the simplest way to remove nipple hairs, but you should keep a few things in mind before you start plucking.
+This is perhaps the simplest way to remove nipple hairs, but you should keep a few things in mind before plucking.
 Your areolas and the skin around your nipples can be sensitive, so plucking may cause discomfort.

-Plucking hairs opens you up to the possibility of an infection or ingrown hairs as the hairs return later.
+Plucking hairs opens up the possibility of an infection or ingrown hairs as the hairs return later.
 Use caution if you pluck the hairs, and watch for signs of infection, such as redness, tenderness, or pus.

-Like with tweezing, you increase your risk for developing ingrown hairs or an infection when hairs return.
-In addition, you may experience an accident and cut your breasts or nipples with the sharp razor.
+Like with tweezing, you increase your risk of developing ingrown hairs or a hair follicle infection when hairs return.
+In addition, you may experience an accident and cut your breasts or nipples with a sharp razor.

 Instead, go to a salon or waxing boutique and talk with a trained aesthetician about your options.
-Again, you run the risk of developing an infection or ingrown hairs after the waxing as the hair returns.
+Again, you risk developing an infection or ingrown hair after the waxing as the hair returns.